lzhengchun/a-simple-neural-network-on-spark/README.md

-# a simple neural network on apache spark
+# a simple neural network using apache spark

-A simple implementation of artificial neural network using Apache Spark and python. this is another implementation of my toy program  https://github.com/lzcbetter/step-by-step-neural-network.
+A simple implementation of an artificial neural network using Apache Spark and python. this is another implementation of my toy program  https://github.com/lzcbetter/step-by-step-neural-network.

 a virtual machine used for testing is provided by an online course: https://courses.edx.org/courses/BerkeleyX/CS190.1x/1T2015/info, with which a spark environemnt has been properly configured.